-3.1 At the middle of December 2018 the Council held around £315 M of borrowing:
+3.1 At the end of December 2018 the Council held around £315 M of borrowing:

+£M

-Short Term Debt - maturing 18/19 £60 M
+Short Term Debt - maturing 18/19 60.0

-Short Term Debt - maturing 19/20 £18 M
+Short Term Debt - maturing 19/20 18.0

-Long Term Debt £156 M
+Long Term Debt 156.0

-Lancashire County Council (LCC) Debt £15 M
+Lancashire County Council (LCC) Debt 15.0

-Debt re PFI arrangements £66 M
+Debt re PFI arrangements 66.0

+315.0

-This was offset by £65 M of investments
+This was offset by investments of: 62.5

-Net borrowing (gross borrowing less investment) = £250 M If LCC and PFI debt are excluded, net borrowing = £169 M the accumulated need to borrow to finance capital spend (not funded from grants, etc.)
+Net borrowing (gross borrowing less investment) 252.5

+If LCC and PFI debt are excluded, net borrowing 171.5

 The investment level was unusually high because the Council took advantage of low PWLB interest rates in early December to take £35 M of new long term debt, while already holding short term loans covering its liquidity needs.
-The level of investments will fall sharply in February and March as short term debt is repaid, before the end of the financial year.
+The level of investments will fall sharply, as short term debt is repaid before the end of the financial year.

 3.2 The Council's CFR (Capital Financing Requirement) is the key measure of the Council's borrowing need in the long term.
-It is
+It is the accumulated need to borrow to finance capital spend (not funded from grants, etc.)